luismrguimaraes/SGI/tp3/README.md

 - Camera names for player 1 and 2 must be:
 	- 1: "Game_camera_p0"
 	- 2: "Game_camera_p1"
+- They must also be on positions 4th and 5th cameras, respectively
 - Component with boards must have ID "checkers"
 - The start button is the game board (only works as such before the game has started)